Configure and manage database logging

 Overview of database logging

-The business uses of database logging include the following:
+The business uses of database logging include:

 Security for database logging